More Healthy Habits or 22 More Ways I Show My Love for Myself

 - I have consciously created a trigger for hearing or seeing names and linking them to people I have or do know, and then sending them mental blessings.
 I use street and business signs, housing development names, and reading the credits of a movie.

 - Giving gratitude for things before they stop working and when they do.
 (The latter came first!)
-Using the ‘on’ button, would be a good trigger.
+Using the ‘on’ or power button on anything, would be a good trigger.

 - Writing thank you on water bottles and on spikes to put in plants.